praveek/launch.en/help/extension-reference/adobe-extensions/core-extension.md

 #### Media play

-Trigger the even when the media is played.
+Trigger the event when the media is played.

 See [Options](core-extension.md#options), below.